ravens/docker-infra-playground/README.md

 # docker-infra-playground, RancherOS vCPE branch
 Docker-based infrastructure deployment playground.
 Check the [master](https://github.com/ravens/docker-infra-playground/tree/master) branch to understand how the playground environment is typically working.

-In this branch we explore [RancherOS](https://github.com/rancher/os) as a support OS to boot and configure and run a vCPE NFV on top of the supporting OS.
+In this branch we explore [RancherOS](https://github.com/rancher/os) as a support OS to boot and configure and later run a vCPE NFV function based on VyOS.

 ## architecture